hpe-dev-incubator/hpe-dev-portal/content/blog/set-up-apache-skywalking-for-k8s-and-vm-monitoring-in-hpe-greenlake-private-cloud.md

 ## Set up Apache SkyWalking for application monitoring

 I will take you through setting up Apache SkyWalking as a *self-managed* APM tool within the Kubernetes cluster created in HPE GreenLake for Private Cloud Enterprise.
-This mainly takes advantage of the security provided through the HPE GreenLake product environment.
+By setting up the APM tool within this environment, it can benefit from the security features of HPE GreenLake.

 ### Prerequisites